 astm

-At CIRAM, we carry out carbon-14 analyses in compliance with ASTM D6866 to help manufacturers manufacturers justify, certify or declare the biobased content of their products.
+At CIRAM, we perform carbon-14 analyses in accordance with ASTM D6866 to accurately determine the proportion of bio-based carbon in industrial products.

 Contact our teams